Open source ecommerce platforms compared (2026)

 How to choose

-If you want a dedicated ecommerce platform without the WordPress layer, PrestaShop gives you a focused toolset with strong multi-currency support, OpenCart suits businesses running multiple storefronts from one admin panel which might suit multiregional stores better.
-If content marketing drives your business and your store is part of a larger content-heavy site, Drupal Commerce integrates commerce into a CMS built for exactly that purpose.
+If you want a dedicated ecommerce platform without the WordPress layer, PrestaShop offers a focused toolset with strong multi-currency support.
+OpenCart suits businesses running multiple storefronts from one admin panel, which works well for multi-regional operations.
+If content marketing drives your business and your store sits within a larger content-heavy site, Drupal Commerce integrates commerce into a CMS built for exactly that purpose.

-Then it comes to Magento hosting which is the likely choice when building out an enterprise scale store with complex product catalogues, B2B requirements or thousands of SKUs.
-At the cost of a technical knowledge and extended resources. and as the depth to handle it, provided you have the technical resources to match.
+Magento is the likely choice when building an enterprise-scale store with complex product catalogues, B2B requirements or thousands of SKUs.
+It comes at the cost of significant technical resource and server overhead, but for stores that have outgrown everything else, it is the platform with the depth to match.

 Key takeaways